 The Guidance Note GN030 and Introductory Chapter GN030-intro explain when and why habitat characterisation and monitoring may be required in relation to development proposals and activities and over-arching principles for both of these.
-It is important to understand the differences between characterisation surveys and monitoring when designing project-specific survey programmes.
+Note that the Guidance Note and Introductory Chapter apply to all of the specific habitat chapters of this guidance; consequently, some parts may not be directly relevant to a specific marine habitat, and information should be evaluated as appropriate It is important to understand the differences between characterisation surveys and monitoring when designing project-specific survey programmes.